Suspended Ceiling Cost

 • The average cost of installing a false ceiling is £33 per m².

-• It usually takes 6 to 8 hours to fit false ceilings.
+• It usually takes 6 to 8 hours to fit a suspended ceiling.

-• A complete false ceiling installation cost breakdown, including the cost per m² for different types of suspended ceilings.
+• False ceiling installation costs per m² for different types of suspended ceilings.

-• How long false ceiling installation takes, and a range of jobs you might like to do at the same time.
+• How long false ceiling installation takes, and what's typically involved.

-• How to find and hire a local suspended ceiling installer.
+• How to find a local suspended ceiling installer using MyJobQuote.

 Average Cost of Installing A False/Suspended Ceiling: